Right now, simply hearing the word “anxiety” probably fills you with negative feelings and energy.

 These are all normal reactions that most people have when their anxiety disorder first erupts.

-But I need you to forget all that, and do just the opposite.
+But I need you to forget all of those reactions, and do just the opposite.
 I need you to spend some real time with the subject of anxiety and get to know it very, very well.
 And there are two reasons for this:

 2 – You have to educate yourself about anxiety.
 You cannot possibly gain REAL control of this disorder until you know it inside and out and backward and forwards.
 You need to learn everything you can about anxiety and come to some understanding of why YOU think you have this disorder.